Estadio Malvinas Argentinas: History

 Argentina was chosen as the host nation of the 1978 World Cup by FIFA in London, England on 6 July 1966.
 Mendoza, as one of the largest cities in the country, was selected as a venue.
-The organizing committee, under supervision of the military dictatorship that ruled Argentina since 1976, proposed a new stadium to be built by the Cerro de la Gloria, in General San Martín Park, taking advantage of the topography of a natural depression located on the slopes of the hill.
+The organizing committee, under supervision of the military dictatorship that had ruled Argentina since 1976, proposed a new stadium to be built by the Cerro de la Gloria, in General San Martín Park, taking advantage of the topography of a natural depression located on the slopes of the hill.
 Beside the stadium itself, the project included new access roads, parking lots, a training auxiliar field and other complementary works.

 The stadium was designed by Uruguayan Rafael Viñoly, and its construction began in 1976.
-Originally named "Estadio Ciudad de Mendoza" ("City of Mendoza Stadium") it was opened on May 14, 1978 with a friendly match between a team formed by players from Mendoza and another one with players from San Rafael.
+Originally named "Estadio Ciudad de Mendoza" ("City of Mendoza Stadium") it was opened on 14 May 1978 with a friendly match between a team formed by players from Mendoza and another one with players from San Rafael.
 During June 1978, Mendoza hosted six Fifa World Cup matches, three first round matches and three second round matches.
 That same year Gimnasia y Esgrima de Mendoza became the first team from Mendoza to play a first division match at the stadium.
 Other teams from Mendoza that have reached the first division and used the Malvinas Argentinas as a home stadium since are Independiente Rivadavia, Huracán Las Heras, San Martín de Mendoza, and Godoy Cruz.

 After the 1982 Falklands War, the stadium was renamed "Estadio Malvinas Argentinas".
-The new name reflects Argentina's false claims of sovereignty over the Falkland Islands (Islas Malvinas in Spanish).
+The new name reflects Argentina's disputed claims of sovereignty over the Falkland Islands (Islas Malvinas in Spanish).

 During the 1993–94 Primera División season Argentinos Juniors, original from Buenos Aires, played their home matches in Malvinas Argentinas stadium after an agreement signed with sports communications company Torneos y Competencias.
 TyC offered Argentinos Juniors (which had serious financial problems in those times) to hire several players loaning them to the club.
 In return, Argentinos had to move to Mendoza to play their home games so TyC considered there were more supporters in that Province than in Buenos Aires.
 Nevertheless, things do not work out as expected and the experience was unsuccessful with low attendances and money losses.

 In 1994, Mendoza started hosting the annual Torneos de Verano (Summer Tournaments), hosting several editions of the competition.
 In 2011, Godoy Cruz qualified for the Copa Libertadores and the stadium hosted for the first time an international club competition.
 The Mendocenean club qualified to the most important continental tournament once again in 2012 and took part of the 2011 and 2014 Copa Sudamericana; Godoy Cruz has played all of its home matches for international competitions at the Malvinas Argentinas stadium.
 In the 2016–17 season, Godoy Cruz drew an average home league attendance of 16,000.